Sub-Roman Britain: Background

 Britain was not easily defensible.
 It did not pay completely the costs of occupation.
 Nevertheless, the Romans were forced to keep three or four legions, 30,000 to 40,000 men with auxiliary units in place to defend it.
 They managed fairly well until the collapse of Roman authority after the garrison was reduced in size by Magnus Maximus in 388 and Stilicho in 401.
 It seems that after 350 the Roman government was having more difficulty in recruiting soldiers.

 In an effort to remedy the situation it resorted to payment instead of provision of recruit, the aurum tironicum.
 Landowners could pay a set fee to prevent any of their tenants from being pressed into the army (slaves were rarely resorted to even at critical moments in exchange for their freedom).
 Not enough men wanted to enter military service.
 The gold from the tax led to a greater use of Germanic or other tribal groups who did not need to be expensively equipped, housed, and paid pensions, as the tax was used to recruit mercenaries as foederati, but it also drained the treasury.
 Previously foreigners were put into units, the auxilia, officered by Romans.
-Roman army units, the smaller Later Roman legions, continued to exist but gradually disappeared in the 5th century leaving defense of the Empire to hirelings.
+Roman army units, the smaller Later Roman legions, continued to exist but gradually disappeared in the 5th century leaving defence of the Empire to hirelings.

 After the Battle of Adrianople, the Gothic foederati, by the Treaty of 382, were allowed to remain with the Empire intact, which reversed the centuries-old Roman policy of destroying barbarian enemies by killing them all, selling them or incorporating them into the Roman army by scattering them across units.
 The hospitalitas system granted a third of the land (or fees) of a region to barbarians who had invaded and occupied those lands assigned to them.
 In return, these people declared loyalty to the Emperor and provided military support, whilst retaining their independence.
 If the theory is correct, Germanic peoples may have been resident in Britain before and after these reforms.
 One thing led to another to create a spiral.

 The policy of substituting mercenaries who were paid in gold which should have gone to support the professional standing army and accommodation to their presence spelled the doom of the Western Empire.
 The federates, operating from within the boundaries of the Empire, eventually became the new landlords, as there was no professional Roman army to subdue them.

 Ancient authors bitterly comment on this series of policy mistakes.
 The East which relied far less on mercenaries escaped Britain's fate.
 The Britons in the decades after 410 repeated the mistakes the emperors had done with the Visigoths, Burgundians, Sueves, Vandals, and Franks – they invited mercenaries to protect them, then those same mercenaries subsequently took control over Britain.